-- How does the S corporation report liquidating distributions of installment receivables and other property?
+- How does the S corporation report liquidating installment receivables and other property distributions?

 - How do the S corporation and the shareholders report distributions of encumbered property, including situations where the debt exceeds the value of the asset distributed?

 - What are the ramifications to shareholders after liquidation regarding basis, payment of claims against the corporation, and transferee liability?